makerdao/exchange-callees/README.md

 ## Architecture

 Each exchange has its own public callee contract, which exposes a function called `clipperCall(owe,slice,data)`.
 This method is called in by the `Clipper` contract, the collateral auction house of LIQ2.0.
-At a high level, it conducts the following steps:
+After receiving internal `gem` from `Clipper`, it conducts the following steps:
-0. Recieves internal `gem` from `Clipper`

 1. Converts internal `gem` to ERC20 `gem`
 2. Approves exchange to pull ERC20 `gem`
 3. Trades ERC20 `gem` for ERC20 `dai`
 4. Converts ERC20 `dai` to internal `dai`
 5. Forwards ERC20 `dai` profit to external address (if present)
 6. Sends internal `dai` to `Clipper` for repayment

+NOTE: NEVER SEND internal or ERC20 `gem`/`dai` to an exchange callee contract.

 ## Exchanges supported
 * [OasisDex](https://oasisdex.com/)